ledminh/nail-supply-shop-v2/README.md

 ## Live Demo

-You can explore the live demo of this second iteration at the following URL:
+Explore the live demo of this second iteration at:
 [https://nail-supply-shop-v2.vercel.app](https://nail-supply-shop-v2.vercel.app)

 For administrative access, use the following credentials:

 - **Admin URL:** [https://nail-supply-shop-v2.vercel.app/admin](https://nail-supply-shop-v2.vercel.app/admin)
 - **Username:** store_admin
 - **Password:** store_admin4321

-## Continued Development
+## Continuing Development

-Here's a list of tasks for the continued development of this project:
+Here's a list of tasks for the ongoing development of this project:

 - Implement a customer login feature.
 - Set up email confirmation for customers after checkout.
 - Enhance the user interface.
-- Incorporate additional animations to improve user experience.
+- Incorporate additional animations to improve the user experience.